 Modern Foreign Languages KS3

 Bienvenue, Willkommen and Hola!
 In the Languages department we favour an interactive approach to learning a foreign language.
 Lots of French/German/Spanish is used in the classroom and students are given the opportunity to speak as much as possible.
 New language is introduced and explored through a variety of exciting activities and resources.
 We have recently invested in new, up-to-date and current interactive online textbooks and assessment resources which are already proving to be popular and engaging.
 Students can also access useful learning materials which are invaluable for learning vocabulary and grammar as well as practising all four skills of Listening, Speaking, Reading and Writing.
 Students are encouraged to take an independent approach to their learning, both in and out of the classroom, as well as to work collaboratively with their peers.
 In Year 7 students are taught in mixed ability groups - they study either French, German or Spanish.
 In Years 8 and 9 students are placed in ability groupings.
-The upper ability groups in each half year are given the opportunity to study a second foreign language.
+The upper ability groups in Year 9 are given the opportunity to study a second foreign language.
 We currently offer Mandarin Chinese in Year 9 as an Option for one hour a week and an after school club.
-Two successful residentials to France and Germany take place every year during Year 8.
+Two residential trips to France and Spain take place every year for Years 9 and 10.
+A successful German exchange also takes place for Years 9 and 10.

-Head of Department – Mrs Deborah Edwards - email@example.com
+Head of Department – Mr Ian Griffiths - email@example.com

 Modern Foreign Languages KS4